 “Your Beatlephobia is another reason that you two were never going to make it in the long run.”

 AK slipped on her Joni Mitchell tape and we listened to BLUE for the second time in seven hours.
 It was the only tape that we had in the car.
-Pam resumed her reading and AK looked out the window.
-The wind through the windows did the talking for us.
+CALIFORNIA was her paean to coming home.
+We were leaving ours and AK looked out the window.

-I-90 bypassed Buffalo and we stopped for gas just over the Pennsylvania state line.
-The town was North East.
-We had been driving for eight hours.
-Boston was almost 500 miles behind us.
+I-90 bypassed Buffalo and we stopped for gas just over the Pennsylvania state line just as THE LAST TIME I SAW RICHARD came to an end.
+We had been driving for eight hours and Boston was almost 500 miles behind us.

-Pam assumed driving duties and drove fifteen miles over the speed limit.
+“Not yet.”
+Pam assumed driving duties and drove fifteen miles over the speed limit into Ohio.

 “You’re not scared of getting a ticket?”
 AK eyed the speedometer.